 Updated for 2019

-Back in 2007, this post was called “best” link building tools… but how times have changed. of the 10 tools I put up, only Google tools and WordPress (which is hardly a link tool) survive in any kind of usable form to this day.
-There is a page at “Live http headers” but not on the ssl url and even the pagecounter is broken… so I am calling that a dud too.
+Back in 2007, this post was called the “best” link-building tools… but how times have changed.
+Of the ten tools I put up, only Google tools and WordPress (which is hardly a link tool) survive in any kind of usable form to this day.
+There is a page at “Live HTTP headers” but not on the SSL URL and even the page counter is broken… so I am calling that a dud too.

 Nowadays, there are really three or four link tools worth talking about.
 They are better funded, better focussed and better built than most of the ones in 2007, although Yahoo site explorer was a great tool!